 What a terrible state of affairs: a gin backlog!
 To clarify, it’s a backlog of reflections on gin rather than bottles of the stuff itself.
 I wish the latter were true too.
 I’ve been a fan of gin for a good while now and went through a peak gin phase a few years back while prepping for a panel about gin for the 2007 International Association of Culinary Professionals conference and working on a couple articles on the subject.
-At fordsgin2the height, I had as many as 10 different gins in the house, from distilleries near and far, for studious research purposes.
+At the height, I had as many as 10 different gins in the house, from distilleries near and far, for studious research purposes.

 Today that number is a mere 3, but I shan’t be complaining.
 Among them is one of the gins I’ve been meaning to chat with you about, and a stellar one at that.